SoulPhosphor/ST-Hands-Free-Voice/README.md

 # ST Hands-Free Voice

 A **SillyTavern extension** that enables near real-time, hands-free voice conversation with AI characters.
 Talk.
 Listen.
 Reply.
 No keyboard required.
+This plugin was created by Flaxify.
+This just has a bug fix and a button to pause listening for voice without shutting servers down.
+Useful when using local Whisper.

 ---